microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 | UnknownIntent       | Fired when an utterance is not recognized         |

 ### Intent rule
-Intent rule enables you to catch and react to 'recognizedIntent' event emitted by a recognizer.
+Intent rule enables you to catch and react to 'recognizedIntent' events emitted by a recognizer.
 All built-in recognizers emit this event when they successfully process an input utterance.

 ``` C#
 // Create root dialog as an Adaptive dialog.